daronphang/programming-resources/caching/CDN/CDN.md

 ### Security

 Many CDNs offer additional security features, such as DDoS protection, Web Application Firewalls (WAF), and SSL/TLS termination at the edge, helping to safeguard web applications from various security threats.

+## Value analysis

+### Professional segmentation

+CDN is a key part of the Internet industry chain, and has obvious personalized features due to the lack of internationally unified standards and specifications.
+The accumulation of professional experience accelerates the sustainable development of division of labor.

+### Outsourcing services

+CDN services not only provide distribution technology, but also a nationwide outsourcing service network.
+Content providers are often concentrated in one location, but users are spread across different geographical regions.
+Nowadays, rich media applications (high-definition videos) require content to be provided as close to users as possible.

+The global maintenance system established by CDN operators can help to solve the operation and maintenance of websites globally.
+Moreover, it can fully utilize resource price difference and staff training and employment mechanism in different regions to assume the responsibility of serving users.

+### Centralized procurement

+CDN operators need to purchase hardware and data center bandwidth resources needed to set up CDN networks in large quantities, thus establishing a complete resource procurement system.
+Some CDN operators also operate IDC hosting services.

+When purchasing bandwidth and rack resources from telecom operators, they have stronger bargaining power due to the large procurement volume.

+### Available on-demand

+The actual bandwidth requirements of the website are constantly changing based on business content, user behavior, consumption patterns, and pricing methods, often resulting in sudden increases and decreases.
+If all bandwidth is purchased by oneself and accurate estimations cannot be made, this will result in excessive reserve resources such as bandwidth wastage.
+Conversely, if resources are insufficient, bandwidth becomes a bottleneck and create inconvenience to users.

+During actual operations, due to the relatively stable number of networks in a certain area, the online habits and time of the network are also relatively stable.
+When examining the overall behavior of the network, its bandwidth demand is generally a **stable curve**.
+Therefore, the operational pressure of CDN service nodes that provide multiple website content to the network is generally in a **stable state**, which is more predictable and controllable than a single website.